anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 The architecture overview in {{uc1figure}} has the same logical elements as BRSKI, but with more flexible placement.
-The PKI component that performs the authorization decision for certification request messages may be off-site or in the central domain of the operator, to which the deployment or on-site domain of the pledge may have no or only temporary (intermittent) connectivity.
+The PKI component that performs the authorization decision for certification request messages MAY be off-site or in the central domain of the operator, to which the deployment or on-site domain of the pledge may have no or only temporary (intermittent) connectivity.
 This is to underline the option that the authorization decision for the